Cosmian/kms/documentation/docs/cli/cli.md

   SSL certificate.
 Useful to run tests with a self-signed certificate.
 - `verified_cert` contains the verified PEM TLS certificate used for certificate pinning
+- `kms_database_secret` is OPTIONAL and is the base 64 encoded secret to use when connecting to a KMS using a client-side sencrypted database

-Here is an example configuration with TLS authentication and an encrypted
+Here is an example configuration with TLS authentication and a client-side encrypted
 database:

 ```json